 Your customers pay how they want.

 With its automatic pay stations, DESIGNA has been offering high-quality, sophisticated payment systems for years - from cashless payment to full equipment with banknotes and coins.
-With Pay-by-Plate, the customer can determine the amount for his parking stay by entering his licence plate number.
-Specifically, the Ticketless-Solution enables the comfortable addition of simple payment by credit card at the exit lane device - or the possibilities of an electronic payment.
+With Pay-by-Plate, the customer can determine the amount for his parking stay by entering his license plate number.
+Especially the Ticketless-Solution enables the comfortable addition for the simple payment by credit card at the exit lane device - or the possibilities of an electronic payment.
 Thus, the customer can conveniently pay in advance, shortly before the exit or even afterwards.
 The pre-booking software module enables convenient reservation and payment in advance.
 The DESIGNA Mobile Ticket application allows digital payment shortly before the exit or even afterwards as Post Payment*.

 Two helpful daemons.
 Reliable modules for acquisition quality.

-A DCC daemon and PEW daemon are used to operate cameras within a DESIGNA ticketless solution.
+A so-called DCC daemon and PEW daemon are used to operate cameras within a DESIGNA ticketless solution.
 These daemons are configured with their own graphical user interface.
 The DCC daemon controls the individual cameras, regardless of where they are placed in the lane.
 A ticketless terminal can control and use each single camera.
-The PEW daemon within the DESIGNA Camera Control system combines several cameras, e.g., front and rear camera and determines via a configurable algorithm.
+The PEW daemon of the within the DESIGNA Camera Control system combines several cameras, e.g. front and rear camera and determines via a configurable algorithm.
 All images that are generated for an entry event are stored on the server.
-In order for a live stream to be displayed, the DCC (PEW) daemon provides the appropriate video URL for each vendor to the ticketless terminal.
+In order for a live stream to be displayed, the DCC (PEW) deamon provides the appropriate video URL for each vendor to the ticketless terminal.

 If you are looking for more security in parking operations, you can operate the DESIGNA Ticketless Solution as a hybrid installation.
-In other words, the customer can have a barcode receipt issued at the entry terminal.
-This provides a convenient security solution if a licence plate is not of the required quality due to soiling, temporary covering or damage, or if detection is not possible in the specific situation.
-Thus, if the recognition accuracy of the ticketless system falls below an adjustable threshold value x, there is no longer automatic entry via the licence plate - instead, the system switches to hybrid mode.
-With the barcode issued, the parking customer can pay at the Pay Station and accordingly leave the parking area at the exit by presenting the barcode at the exit terminal.
+In other words, the parking customer can have a barcode receipt issued at the entry terminal.
+This provides a convenient security solution if a license plate is not of the required quality due to soiling, temporary covering or damage, or if detection is not possible in the specific situation.
+Thus, if the recognition accuracy of the ticketless system falls below an adjustable threshold value x, there is no longer automatic entry via the license plate - instead, the system switches to hybrid mode.
+With the barcode issued, the parking customer can pay at the cash desk and accordingly leave the parking area at the exit by presenting the barcode at the exit terminal.

-No compromises, not even with licence plate recognition..
+No compromises, not even with license plate recognition..